 The Board has carefully evaluated the backgrounds of the members of the Audit Committee and has determined that each member qualifies as independent under the heightened independence standards of the applicable NYSE American listing standards and SEC rules and satisfies the membership requirements of the SEC and the NYSE American.
-The Board also has determined that Russell Manock qualifies as an "audit committee financial expert," as that term is defined by the applicable rules of the SEC.
-As an audit committee financial expert, Mr. Manock also satisfies the NYSE American accounting and financial management expertise requirements.
-Mr. Manock's relevant experience is summarized in the section entitled "Proposal 1 - Election of Directors; Information About Director-Nominees" appearing earlier in this Proxy Statement.
+The Board also has determined that Benjamin A. Shaw qualifies as an "audit committee financial expert," as that term is defined by the applicable rules of the SEC.
+As an audit committee financial expert, Mr. Shaw also satisfies the NYSE American accounting and financial management expertise requirements.
+Mr. Shaw's relevant experience is summarized in the section entitled "Proposal 1 - Election of Directors; Information About Director-Nominees" appearing earlier in this Proxy Statement.

-The Audit Committee, consisting of Messrs.
-Russell Manock (Chairman), John Ritota and David R. Garcia, met four (4) times in 2020.
+The Audit Committee, currently consisting of Messrs.
+Benjamin A. Shaw (Chairman), David R. Garcia and John Ritota, met five (5) times in 2023.
 The report of the Audit Committee appears later in this Proxy Statement.